 The Health Systems Science Academy (HSSA) was launched in September 2016 and is designed to develop teachers and role models in Health Systems Science within each department who will guide the new learning and practice models that are evolving for increasingly complex population-focused health care systems.

-The Health Systems Science Academy runs from September through May, and applications are open in February and March for the coming academic year.
+The Health Systems Science Academy runs from September through May, and applications are open in the spring for the coming academic year.

 Jump to topic

 - Inspire and educate clinician-scholars in the field of Health Systems Science including population health, healthcare policy, clinical informatics, value-based care, health system improvement, and healthcare delivery.

 - Create Academy scholars capable of leading Health Systems Science education initiatives in Undergraduate, Graduate and Continuing Medical Education.